• Skip to primary navigation

 Ingredients -

-Vegetables - Onion, garlic, broccoli, mushrooms, bok choy.
-You can also add other veggies like cabbage, carrots as well.
+Vegetables: Onion, garlic, broccoli, mushrooms, bok choy.
+You can also add other veggies like cabbage and carrots.

-Protein - Here I have taken Tofu for vegan.
-To make your crispy tofu you can season and shallow fry it or bake it or air fry it simply.
-While choosing tofu, If not vegan you can add your favorite proteins.
+Protein: Here, I have taken Tofu for vegan.
+To make your crispy tofu, you can season and shallowly fry, bake, or air fry.
+While choosing tofu, if it is not vegan, you can add your favorite proteins.

-Stir fry sauce - dark soy sauce + hot sauce (chili sauce/ sriracha) + brown sugar + Rice wine vinegar + Worcestershire sauce (or vegan Worcestershire sauce).
-Some more alternatives are mirin, oyster sauce.
+Stir-fry sauce: dark soy sauce + hot sauce (chili sauce/ sriracha) + brown sugar + Rice wine vinegar + Worcestershire sauce (or vegan Worcestershire sauce).
+Other alternatives are mirin and oyster sauce.

 Instructions -

-To make this yaki udon, the method is to prepare the udon noodle, stir fry the veggies and protein, then assemble them with stir-fry sauce and stir fry for 3 - 4 minutes till the udon noodle absorbs the flavors of sauces.
+To make this yaki udon, the method is to prepare the udon noodles, stir fry the veggies and protein, then assemble them with stir-fry sauce and stir fry for 3 - 4 minutes till the udon noodles absorb the flavors of spices.

-To make the tofu crispy, marinate it with a little soy sauce, cornstarch.
-Then shallow fry till it's cooked.
-Otherwise, you can also crumble the tofu roughly to add smaller bites.
+To make the tofu crispy, marinate it with a little soy sauce and cornstarch.
+Then, shallow fry until it's cooked.
+You can also crumble the tofu roughly to add smaller bites.

 Udon noodles (Dry and Fresh/ Frozen)

-You can make either dry udon or fresh udon.
-Fresh udon is normally available as frozen noodles if you are buying them from the market.
+You can make dry or fresh udon.
+If you buy fresh udon from the market, it is normally available as frozen noodles.

-Also, you can make them at home and then freeze them for some time before use.
-This adds a more chewy texture to the noodle.
-However, you can make your stir-fried yaki udon without freezing also.
+You can also make them at home and freeze them for some time before use.
+This adds a more chewy texture to the noodles.
+However, you can also make your stir-fried yaki udon without freezing.

-These fresh and frozen noodles are a little pre-cooked before being vacuum-packed.
-So they take a little less time to get cooked than the dry noodles.
+These fresh and frozen noodles are slightly pre-cooked before being vacuum-packed, so they take slightly less time to cook than the dry noodles.

 How to cook Udon noodles?

-Fill 3/4th water in a large stockpot.
+Fill ยพth water in a large stockpot.
 Add salt and bring it to a boil.
-Now add the dry noodle to the bowl.
-Then simmer for 7 - 8 minutes or till the noodle is cooked perfectly and al dente (Koshi in Japanese).
+Now, add the dry noodles to the bowl.
+Then simmer for 7 - 8 minutes or until the noodles are cooked perfectly and al dente (Koshi in Japanese).

-Check the doneness of noodles by plucking a noodle from the pot and then dropping it in cold water and taking a bite.
-The noodle should be tender with no hard bite of the center (since these are thick noodles).
+Check the doneness of noodles by plucking a noodle from the pot, then dropping it in cold water and taking a bite.
+The noodles should be tender with no hard bite of the center (since these are thick noodles).
 It should be soft but not of a mushy texture.

 If you are using pre-cooked noodles (fresh or frozen), cook for 2 - 3 minutes in hot water.
-When we add frozen noodles, the boiling point drops.
-But that's okay to cook these thick noodles.
+When we add frozen noodles, the boiling point drops, but it's okay to cook these thick noodles.

 Once cooked, strain out using a sieve or colander.
-Then rinse them under cold running water so that they won't get overcooked and this also removes the surface starch.
-Drizzle 1 tbsp oil over the noodle and lightly mix them all so that they won't be sticky and clump together.
+Then rinse under cold running water to prevent overcooking and remove the surface starch.
+Drizzle 1 tbsp oil over the noodles and lightly mix them so they won't be sticky and clump together.

 Heat oil in a pan.
-Add chopped onions, garlic, and sauté for 10 seconds.
+Add chopped onions and garlic, and sautรฉ for 10 seconds.
 Add chopped vegetables and mushrooms.
-Sauté for 4 - 5 minutes or till it's cooked soft.
+Sautรฉ for 4 - 5 minutes or till it's cooked soft.
 Next, add the crispy tofu or baked tofu to the pan.

-Now add the cooked udon noodles followed by the stir-fry sauce.
-Give them a nice stir mixing all ingredients.
+Now add the cooked udon noodles and the stir-fry sauce.
+Give them a nice stir to combine all the ingredients.

 steps showing how to make udon